 Mesh networking is still only an IT term.
 Internet and dbase search has no returns on mesh networking as a tool for education and/or civil disobedience.
 Will it be the continuation of moblogging, backchanneling and swarming?

 As with any disruptive technology, MOOCs have been viewed with enthusiasm in many quarters and skepticism in some.
 However, the underlying facts are inarguable: that the rising cost of education, combined with the transformative potential of online teaching and learning technologies, presents a long-term challenge that no university can afford to ignore.

 In this stage the teacher takes on traditional lecture-style teaching and hasn’t yet implemented any online or blended learning strategies.

 Next, the teacher becomes a Stranger in a Strange Land, as instruction moves to the computer, and the computer becomes the primary instructional tool.
 At this stage, the teacher is still unsure of how they fit in but is experimenting with and utilizing online tools to enhance instruction.

 As the teacher continues to evolve, they enter the Resource stage, and while the computer is still the primary instructional tool, the teacher is comfortable being a resource, answering questions and re-teaching when asked.

+in the latest news about scandals regarding technology acquisition for schools, it is only fair to ask ourselves: how much involved do we WANT/NEED to be in the decision making process regarding such timely issue.
 How much do we need to educate ourselves on 1. technology?
 2. application of technology in education? compatible choices of technology, including performance, prices and brands?
 Do we discuss such issues or just let people above us and/or elected by us make the choices?
 What is your opinion?

 What is your opinion about open source and alternative mobile devices?